TNO-ropt/ropt-everest/usage/basics.md

 Developing and executing a custom workflow involves two key aspects:

-1.  **Defining the Workflow:** This entails adding the individual steps and their associated event handlers to the `EverestPlan`.
+1.  **Defining the Workflow:** This entails adding the individual steps and their associated event handlers to the workflow.
 These steps can include optimizers, evaluators, and other custom operations.
 Result handlers, such as trackers and table outputs, capture the outcomes of each step.

 2.  **Executing and Inspecting:** This process involves arranging the defined steps in the desired order of execution and leveraging the event handlers to analyze the output data.
-The `EverestPlan` automatically manages the execution of these steps, guaranteeing their correct operation and ensuring that results are consistently captured and made accessible.
-Because the `run_plan` function is implemented in standard Python, you can use the full power of Python programming (e.g., loops, conditional statements, and custom functions) to create sophisticated and adaptable optimization workflows.
+Because the `run` function is implemented in standard Python, you can use the full power of Python programming (e.g., loops, conditional statements, and custom functions) to create sophisticated and adaptable optimization workflows.

-A `run_plan` function constructs a workflow by creating _step_ objects and _handler_ objects.
+A `run` function constructs a workflow by creating _step_ objects and _handler_ objects.
 You create these objects by calling methods on the `plan` object, typically using the pattern `plan.add_*()`.
 For example, `plan.add_optimizer()` creates an optimizer step and registers it with the plan.